/opt/quest/bin/vastool configure vas vasd debug-level 5

 The name of the file, location, and setting may vary.
 Refer to the operating system vendor for more information.
 The most common configuration is below:

-Edit the /etc/syslog.conf file and add *.debug line and specify a file for the output like below:
+Edit the syslog.conf or rsyslog.conf (or appropriate syslog config) file and add *.debug line and specify a file for the output like below:

 When configuring syslog please note the following: